Cheryl and Durant ImbodenDurant & Cheryl Imboden's

 Guided city tours

 photoThe Madrid Tourist Board offers a comprehensive program of guided walking tours in Spanish, English, and other languages.
-Prices are extremely reasonable: In fall, 2006, I paid only €3,20 per tour, with each walk lasting a minimum of 1½ hours.
+Prices are extremely reasonable: just a few euros for a tour lasting up to 1½ hours.
 For details, visit www.esmadrid.com or request the free Descubre Madrid Guided Tour Programme for Madrid booklet when you're in the city.

 The Wellington Society runs private tours for families and other small groups, at prices that are considerably higher than Descubre Madrid's.